arduino-libraries/Arduino_Threads/docs/threadsafe-serial.md

 ### Prevent message break-up using `block()`/`unblock()`
 ([`examples/Threadsafe_IO/Serial_Writer`](../examples/Threadsafe_IO/Serial_Writer))

-Due to the pre-emptive nature of the underlying mbed-os threading mechanism a multi-line sequence of `Serial.print/println()` could be interrupted at any point in time.
+Due to the preemptive nature of the underlying mbed-os threading mechanism a multi-line sequence of `Serial.print/println()` could be interrupted at any point in time.
 When multiple threads are writing to the same Serial interface, this can lead to jumbled-up messages.

 ```C++
 /* Thread_1.inot */